Meditation Benefits: An Interview With Susan Piver

 And don’t forget that anything that stabilizes and clarifies your mind is meditation.
 A quiet walk, a “news fast,” or simply allowing yourself to stay in bed for a few extra minutes can qualify.
 But the long-term benefits are most predictably found within a meditation tradition that has been testing the practice for thousands of years.

-Where can I go to learn?
+Where can I go to learn meditation?

 There are many places to learn meditation.
 Adult education centers, hospitals, even health clubs may offer instruction.
 It’s important, though, to find an instructor who is credible and authorized.

-How can it positively impact my health?
+How can meditaiton positively impact my health?

 If you never rested, imagine the toll it would take on your body.
 If you were always walking, running, talking, or working, your body would not have the opportunity to grow, heal, and rejuvenate.
 Like physical health, mental health cannot be optimized without rest.
 Meditation provides this rest and allows the mind to return to balance.